kimpettersen/angular-node-cv/README.md

       });
     })

+Jasmine doesn't support before and after, test functions, only beforeEach, and afterEach, which can be annoying.

 Testacular makes it possible to run both unit and e2e tests.
-I did not have any problems with unittesting.
-However, the e2e tests gave me some issues.
-It took me a long time, and  lot of fiddling to understand how this works properly.
+I did not have any problems with unittesting, however, the e2e tests took a quite some time to figure out.

 It turns out that you need two different config files for this to work, and if you include the wrong files nothing seems to work.

-Testacular opens a browser instance and perform whatever you defined in your script.
+Testacular opens a browser instance and does whatever you defined in your script.
 It let you pause wherever you want to investigate states and to see why your test fails in a certain scenario.

-This is very helpful, but it took me a lot of time.
-A lot of configuration and a lot of silly small problems.
-This was one of the most time consumign parts of my project.